 Internships for Biology students are facilitated through the College of Arts and Sciences Internship Office.
 You may enroll in your first internship as early as your freshman year and continue to perform internships through your senior year.
-The CAS Internship Office will guide you in researching, applying for and completing internships that earn course credit.
+The CAS Internship Office will guide you in researching, applying for, and completing internships that earn course credit.
 Consider an internship near campus during a semester, back home over the summer, or even overseas.
 Internships allow you to directly experience your future profession from an immersed learning-work environment.
 Whether you’re interested in dental, medical, veterinary, aquaculture, or other biological careers, your internship will build your knowledge and skills, allow you to network in your field, and help you explore career opportunities.
 A full semester prior to your internship, begin the application process by contacting the College of Arts and Sciences Internship Office.

 UNE's opportunities to spend a semester abroad in Tangier, Morocco, or Seville, Spain, along with travel courses allow you to stay on track with your lab sciences and College of Arts and Sciences core curriculum while gaining enriching international experience.
 To enroll in these courses, you must submit an application to the Global Education Program.
 You are encouraged to apply for a Global Education scholarship when applying to these courses.

-Travel courses taught by Department of Biology faculty include:
+Travel courses taught by Biology faculty include:

 BIO 290/290L or BIO 451 TROPICAL FORESTS AND GLOBAL CHANGE

 Dr. Greg Zogg